-Essays earning a score of 6 adequately develop a position on the ethics of offering incentives for charitable acts.
+Essays earning a score of 6 adequately defend, challenge, or qualify Boorstin's distinction.
 The evidence used is appropriate.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 develop a position on the ethics of offering incentives for charitable acts.
+5 Essays earning a score of 5 defend, challenge, or qualify Boorstin's distinction.
 These essays may, however, provide uneven, inconsistent, or limited explanations or evidence.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.